ForgeEssentials/ForgeEssentials/README.md

 Please follow these rules when reporting bugs:
 - Update to the latest build from [Jenkins](http://ci.forgeessentials.com/job/FE-1.12.2) before reporting a bug.
 - Check, if the bug was not already reported by using the search.
+- Always attach your ForgeEssentials/modlist.txt file
 - Always attach logs to your reports if you encountered crashes.
    If the client crashed, please also attach the client log if possible.
-- For feature requests, we recommend asking about it on IRC first
+- For feature requests, we recommend asking about it on Discord first **Any issue that does not follow the above rules will be closed!!!**

 # Downloads
 **If you just want the latest stable releases, please get them from [Curse](http://minecraft.curseforge.com/mc-mods/74735)**